-Section 119 of the Securities Act restricts the board of directors of the target company from taking certain actions during the public offer period.
+The Securities Act s 119 restricts the board of directors of the target company from taking certain actions during the public offer period.
 The board of directors shall not:

-- (a) sell, transfer, or otherwise dispose of or enter into an agreement for sale, transfer, or for disposal of the undertaking or a sizeable part thereof, not being sale or disposal of assets in the ordinary course of business of the company or its subsidiaries; - (b) encumber any asset of the company or its subsidiary; - (c) issue any rights or bonus voting rights during the offer period; or - (d) enter into any material contracts.
+- a. sell, transfer, or otherwise dispose of or enter into an agreement for sale, transfer, or for disposal of the undertaking or a sizeable part thereof, not being sale or disposal of assets in the ordinary course of business of the company or its subsidiaries; - encumber any asset of the company or its subsidiary; - c. issue any rights or bonus voting rights during the offer period; or - d. enter into any material contracts.

 Controlling shareholders have a duty of good faith to minority shareholders.
-Also, Section 117 of the Securities Act restricts shareholders participating in a share purchase agreement with the acquirer from participating in the public offer.
+Also, the Securities Act s 117 restricts shareholders participating in a share purchase agreement with the acquirer from participating in the public offer.